Dodge Challenger (2008): SRT Hellcat

 The Dodge Challenger SRT Hellcat is a high performance variant of the Challenger equipped with a supercharged 6.2-liter Hemi engine rated at 707 hp and 650 lbft of torque.
-This engine is also available in the Dodge Charger SRT Hellcat full-sized sedan, the Jeep Grand Cherokee Trackhawk SUV, and as the Hellcrate engine swap kit.
+This engine is also available in cars such as the Dodge Charger SRT Hellcat full-sized sedan and the Jeep Grand Cherokee SRT Trackhawk SUV, as well as the Hellcrate engine swap kit.
 The inner driving light on the left front has been removed to allow air to get into the engine resulting in more torque, and the wheel wells are different from the standard SRT to accommodate the 20-inch aluminum wheels.

 The SRT Hellcat is equipped with two separate key fobs; use of the "black" fob limits engine output to 500 hp, while the "red" fob enables full output capability.
 The Hellcat has a quarter-mile time of 11.2 seconds; this was accomplished with street legal drag tires.
 On stock tires the Hellcat was able to achieve 11.6 seconds at 125 mph on the quarter-mile.

 The Challenger SRT Hellcat can accelerate from 0–60 mph in 3.6 seconds and can brake from 60–0 mph in 109 ft.
 Top speed is 199 mph.
 The Challenger Hellcat has a lateral acceleration of 0.94 g.

 The European-spec Hellcat is capable of accelerating from 0-62 mph in 3.9 seconds, 0-124 mph in 10.7 seconds, and 0-186 mph in 38 seconds (although the speedometer appeared to be inaccurate by 10–15 kph).

 The Challenger Hellcat was able to complete its Gingerman Raceway lap in 1:45.8, the Hockenheim Short in 1:14.6 and the Motown Mile in 0:56.37.